onaio/onadata/onadata/apps/messaging/README.md

 API Endpoints
 -------------

-GET /api/messaging - returns an empty list, will return a list of messages given `xform` or `project` query parameters.
+GET /api/messaging - returns an empty list, will return a list of messages given `xform` or `project` or `user` query parameters.

 GET /api/messaging/[pk] - returns a specific message with matching pk.